liferay/alloyui.com/README.md

 3. And finally run: `ant run`

+4. Now you can see the website running in `http://localhost:9778/` :D

+##Windows

+### Dependencies

+1. [Install NodeJS](https://github.com/bevry/community/wiki/Installing-Node), if you don't have it yet.

+2. With Gitbash, install DocPad globally: `npm install -fg docpad@6.11`

+3. Install the following docpad plugins - `eco`, `highlightjs`, `marked`, and `related` by running the command `npm install --save docpad-plugin-<plugin-name>`

+Note: plugins must be installed in your alloyui.com directory, so step 3 must be taken after you clone alloyui.com to your machine (see steps below)

+### Getting started

+Once you have dependencies installed, you just need to:

+1. Clone the project: `git clone git@github.com:liferay/alloyui.com.git`

+2. Then go to the project's folder: `cd alloyui.com`

+3. And finally run: `docpad run`

-Now you can see the website running in `http://localhost:9778/` :D
+4. Now you can see the website running in `http://localhost:9778/` :D

 ## Structure